MichaS-git/ADPSLdriver/README.md

 # ADPSLdriver
 An EPICS areaDetector driver for the X-ray FDS detector from Photonic Science Limited (PSL).
+It needs to be build inside the AreaDetector environment.

 First version of the driver.
 Needs to be tested and debugged.
 You need the original PSL files to compile and use it: